 It’s all about going back to basics, but with grand designs.
 It certainly breaks the typical image of rustic farmer houses and triangular roofed huts, although these are still a wonderful sight set within the green valleys and mountainous backdrop.

 By 2014, another architecture path was established in the village of Krumbach.
-This Austrian village is now best known for its seven unique bus shelters – ‘Wartehüsle’ – designed by international architects, whose brief was to come and live in the village and then design something that would represent the culture and traditions while being able to mesh with the surrounding environment.
+The seven bus stops of Krumbach are what this Austrian village is now best known for.
+The series of ‘Wartehüsle’ bus stops were designed by international architects, whose brief was to come and live in the village and then design something that would represent the culture and traditions while being able to mesh with the surrounding environment.

 This was quite the fun and quirky design trail, with the designs resembling everything from the natural surroundings of trees and mountains to the way wood is stacked and how furniture is designed.